th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/rulerequests.md

 - To be used in cases where you expect more one message will be sent by the system.

-- Has added capabilities such as pre-filtering, order checking, and silence check
+- Has added capabilities such as pre-filtering, order checking, and silence check.

 `CheckRuleRequest`